 Contributions - Contributions are governed by HRS Chapter 88 and may be amended through legislation.
 The employer rate is set by statute based on the recommendations of the ERS actuary resulting from an experience study conducted every five years.
-Since July 1, 2005, the employer contribution rate is a fixed percentage of compensation, including the normal cost plus amounts required to pay for the unfunded actuarial accrued liabilities.
-Contributions to the pension plan from the Department were \$3,658,654 and \$\$3,190,780 for the fiscal years ended June 30, 2023 and 2022, respectively.
-For fiscal years 2023 and 2022 the contribution rate was 41% for police officers and firefighters.
-For fiscal years 2023 and 2022 the contribution rate was 24% for all other employees.
+Since July 1, 2005, the employer contribution rate has been a fixed percentage of compensation, including the normal cost plus amounts required to pay for the unfunded actuarial accrued liabilities.
+Contributions to the pension plan from the Department were \$3,707,693 and \$3,658,654 for the fiscal years ended June 30, 2024 and 2023, respectively.
+For fiscal years 2024 and 2023 the contribution rate was 41% for police officers and firefighters.
+For fiscal years 2024 and 2023 the contribution rate was 24% for all other employees.